back Back to all guides

 Virgin Voyages uses the Starlink system for satellite connectivity, ensuring a decent speed.
 Ports visited connect directly to land towers for enhanced performance.

 Bandwidth is linked to each package depending on the region and overall capacity of the network.
-Some users have reported variations in performance.
+Some users have reported variations in performance so use the below as rough estimate..

 Note: When sailing in select regions you may have limited availability, it is worth checking the availability map for additional regions that Virgin Voyages may sail in.